Email Templates

 - Triggering sends from background tasks.
 Nothing about email is route-specific - you can call

-sendat all - the email-template system doesn't have a built-in suppression mechanism, but the call sites are your code anyway.
+default_enabledfield and the operator-facing enabled toggle handle the operator-global case.
+For per-user opt-out, check whatever flag you've set up on the user before callingsend_template- the email-template system doesn't have a built-in per-user suppression mechanism, but the call sites are your code anyway.